-The terms assault and battery are often used interchangeably.
-However, in New Jersey, battery requires physical contact, like a slap or a punch.
-Assault simply requires making another person think that physical contact is imminent.
+The terms assault and battery are often used interchangeably, yet there is a distinct difference between the two.
+In New Jersey, battery charges require physical contact like a punch or slap, whereas assault only requires making another person think physical contact is imminent.

 Assault with a deadly weapon is a form of aggravated assault.
-It is where someone intentionally uses a deadly weapon to injure someone or causes apprehension or fear of personal injury.
+As the name of the charge suggests, it means when someone intentionally uses a deadly weapon to injure someone or cause apprehension or fear of a personal injury.

-If you get arrested and are charged with a crime in New Jersey, you will likely miss days from work, spend time in jail, and need to interact with the police.
-Depending on the severity of the charge, you could be facing hefty fines, court fees, loss of driving privileges, and several other financial difficulties.
+If you get arrested and charged with a crime in New Jersey, you’ll likely miss days from work, spend time in jail, and need to interact with law enforcement.
+Depending on the severity of the charges, you could be facing significant fines, court fees, loss of driving privileges, other financial difficulties, and jail time.

 Great care and concern.
 They always keep me posted for any updates on my traffic ticket in court via phone calls and text messages.
 Also, so far, they seem to proceed with the best option available to my benefit.